Joshiakshaj/World_Population_Analysis_R/README.md

 Packages and libraries:
 tidyverse, skimr, janitor, lubridate, hms, ggplot2, reshape2, ggpie, plotly, plotrix, gridExtra

-Use MS Excel to clean data (change column names as will be required)
+Use MS Excel to clean data (change column names as will be required/ can be done with R but using Excel will allow for attention to detail and examining dataset)

 RStudio to create code and Visualizations, storing them in image form through in-built option (Export).